syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 For more information , refer [End Point Dragging](https://blazor.syncfusion.com/documentation/diagram-component/connectors/interactions/#end-point-dragging)

 * If you drag the connector end points, then the following events can be used to do your customization.
-* When you connect connector with ports/node or disconnect from it, the `ConnectionChange` event gets triggered.
+* When you connect connector with ports/node or disconnect from it, the `ConnectionChanging` and `ConnectionChanged` events are gets triggered.

 ## Straight segment editing